IN LOVING MEMORY OF

 He is preceded in death by his father, Adonais, and his mother, Margarita, as well as his brothers and sisters: Joe, Luciano, Arnold, Patricio, Dimetria, Lila, Rufina, and Rachel.
 His children, Polly and Toby, also preceded him in death.
 He was also preceded in death by his daughters-in-law, Ilene and Patricia Gonzales; his grandchildren, Frederick Jr. and Bernadine Martinez; Toby Gonzales; Angelo Gonzales; and Steven Martinez.

-He is survived by his wife, Carolina Gonzales; his children, Fabiolita Gonzales; Gilbert Gonzales; Bella (Wade) Ruble, Gloria (Frederick) Martinez, Steven Gonzales; Jimmy (Judy) Gonzales, and Bob Gonzales.
-He is also survived by numerous grandchildren: Phil Jr. (Gypsy) Salazar, Paula Salazar, Pamela (Mike) Donoher, Nadine (Jose) Gomez, Bryan (April) Ruble, Bernice (Michael) Sandoval, Valerie (William II) White, Terri (Dewayne) Ruble, Dominic Gonzales, Adrian (Kera) Gonzales, Thomas F. (Erik) Allen-Martinez, Adam Gonzales, and (Laurie Gonzales and Michelle Martinez).
+He is survived by his wife, Carolina Gonzales.
+Children: Fabiolita Gonzales; Gilbert Gonzales; Bella (Wade) Ruble; Gloria (Frederick) Martinez; Steven Gonzales; Jimmy (Judy) Gonzales, and Bob Gonzales.
+He is also survived by numerous grandchildren: Phil Jr. (Gypsy) Salazar, Paula Salazar, Pamela (Mike) Donoher, Nadine (Jose) Gomez; Bryan (April) Ruble; Bernice (Michael) Sandoval; Valerie (William II) White; Terri (Dewayne) Ruble; Dominic Gonzales; Adrian (Kera) Gonzales; Thomas F. (Erik) Allen-Martinez; Adam Gonzales; and (Laurie Gonzales and Michelle Martinez).
 Surviving Great Grandchildren: Crystal (Ricky) Parker, Jade (Brian) Lopez, and Phil Salazar III; Elijah Salazar, Alyssah (Solomon) Popovich, Janessah (Trevor) Caldwell, and Joseph Ramirez; Michael and Darrin Donoher; Michael and Justin Ruble; Jesse, Xavier, and Isaiah (Marina) Arellano; Matthew, Brayden, and Michael Sandoval; William III, Savanna, and James White; Rainy Dunn; Avrion, Gabriel, and Anthony Gonzales and Carlos Arias; Isaac (Mary), Jacob (Tiffany), Emily, and Sarah Gonzales and Naomi (Bridger) Haacke; Damian and Anthony Martinez; and Jeremiah Gonzales.
-Surviving Great-Great-Grandchildren: Lilly and Hazel Lopez, Evelyn Ruble, Tidus and Sora Gonzales, Elliot Arellano, Elijah Arellano, Adalee Haacke, Loreai Gonzales, Aiden and Austin Bombard, and Jae Vialpondo-Arias.
+Surviving Great-Great-Grandchildren: Lilly and Hazel Lopez, Evelyn Ruble, Tidus and Sora Gonzales, Elliot Arellano, Elijah Arellano, Adalee Haacke, Loreai Gonzales, Aiden and Austin Bombard, and Vionni Jae Vialpando-Arias.

-A mass and rosary will be held for him on Saturday, November 8th, at St. Joseph’s Catholic Church at 10:00 am.
+A mass and rosary was held for him on Saturday, November 8th, at St. Joseph’s Catholic Church.

 This site is protected by reCAPTCHA and the